aristanetworks/avd/ansible_collections/arista/avd/examples/isis-ldp-ipvpn/README.md

 ### Physical topology

 The drawing below shows the physical topology used in this example.
-The interface assignment shown here are referenced across the entire example, so keep that in mind if this example must be adapted to a different topology.
-Finally, the Ansible host is connected to the dedicated out-of-band management port (Ethernet0 when using vEOS-lab):
+The interface assignment shown here is referenced across the entire example, so keep that in mind if this example must be adapted to a different topology.
+Finally, the Ansible host is connected to the dedicated out-of-band management port (Management1 when using vEOS-lab):

 ![Figure: Arista MPLS-VPN physical topology](images/avd-isis-ldp-ipvpn-example.svg)